NorskRegnesentral/gimmick-nao/README.md

 Running `scripts/sync-nao.sh` should synchronize the files from the repo to the NAO.
 This assumes that you already have Python 3.10 and all the other libraries installed.

+## Stubs

+Since we are using a cross-built Python 3.10 on NAO, not all the packages have been installed via Pip, this results in stops when installing our gimmick_model package.
+We have all these installed, just not through pip.
+So, we created minimum stubs so that pip doesn't complain when installing gimmick_model.

+One *should not* use these outside of our environment.
+Especially if one can easily get the real modules.
+This only places an entry in pip's database.
+We are dependent on the actual modules being there.

 # Running on NAO